jjmchew/jjmchew.github.io/LS181/01-postgresql.md

   - can search "subquery expressions" in PostgreSQL documentation
   - `EXISTS` : check if any rows are returned by the nested query, if so return 'true', else 'false'
     - e.g., `SELECT 1 WHERE EXISTS (SELECT id FROM books WHERE isbn = '9782382928394');` : if a book with isbn defined exists, then output '1'
-  - `IN` : compares and evaluated expression to every row in the subquery result, if a row equal to evaluated expression is found, thn return 'true', else 'false'
+  - `IN` : compares and evaluated expression to every row in the subquery result, if a row equal to evaluated expression is found, then return 'true', else 'false'
     - e.g., `SELECT name FROM authors WHERE id IN (SELECT author_id FROM books WHERE title LIKE 'The%');` : subquery returns a list of author_ids for books where the title starts with 'The'; the outer query returns a list of author names (who have written books where the title starts with 'The')
   - `NOT IN` : opposite of `IN`
   - `ANY` / `SOME` (equivalent) : always used with an operator (e.g., `=`, `<`, `>`, etc.), return true if any true result is obtained